 Information on the Graduate School can be found at .
 Please visit the for information on academic departments.
 Information on undergraduate internships can be found at .
 Information for high school students and/or their instructors interested in hands-on laboratory experiences can be found at .

 News and Events

-The CEB welcomes and looks forward to challenging a talented group of undergraduate students and high school students in our lab during the Spring 2013 academic semester.
+The CEB welcomes and looks forward to challenging a talented group of undergraduate students and high school students in our lab during the Summer 2013 academic semester.

 Improving Lives by Making Cells Glow (courtesy of the UT Media Relations Center)